efemberg11/GeoModel_rmakhman/documentation/docs/fullsimlight/fullsimlight/index.md

  ## Pythia generator

  FullSimLight supports Pythia as primary particles generator.
-In order to use Pythia, the user should have it installed in their system and if Pythia is found FullSImLight will be compiled with the support on.
+In order to use Pythia, the user should have it installed in their system and if Pythia is found FullSimLight will be compiled with the support on.
 There are three different default options available when using the -P or --pythia flag (i.e. ttbar, higgs and minbias):
   ``` bash
  -P :   generate events with Pythia [config. available: ttbar/higgs/minbias or use ascii input file]
  ```